Lead in Drinking Water at LAUSD Schools

 Lead is a naturally occurring element that can be harmful to humans when ingested or inhaled, particularly to children under the age of six.
 Lead has been historically used in plumbing, paint and other building materials.
 While there are many potential sources of lead, such as old deteriorated paint, lead in the air from industrial emissions, lead in the soil from cars using leaded gasoline and consumer products (imported candy, medicines, toys, dishes, etc.), this webpage pertains to lead in drinking water.

 In 1988, the District tested drinking water fountains and confirmed proper flushing of fixtures reduces lead levels to acceptable limits as established by the U.S. Environmental Protection Agency (EPA) in almost all instances.
 In those situations where flushing did not reduce the lead content below the EPA’s Action Level of 15 parts per billion (ppb), the fountains were taken out of service.
 At that time, the District instituted a policy requiring the flushing of drinking water fountains for at least 30 seconds prior to the first use of the day to ensure the safety of students and staff.
 This policy is still in effect today.
-Please see Reference Guide 3930.6, Daily Flushing Requirements For Drinking Fountains and Faucets.
+Please see REF 3930 7 Lead in Drinking Water Program.

 The policy requires all schools to flush each drinking water source (Active Outlets) for 30 seconds prior to first consumption each day.
 The following fixtures are considered drinking water sources: